iamcarlosdaniel/iamcarlosdaniel/README.md

 4. `database`: Primary persistence engine (e.g., postgres, mongodb, redis).
 5. `message_broker`: Messaging infrastructure for asynchronous systems (e.g., rabbitmq, kafka).
 6. `flag`: Additional metadata or status indicator defined by the technical team (e.g., legacy, poc, v2).

+> [!TIP]
+> An example of this naming convention can be found in the following project: [basic-notes-app-layered-javascript-express-jwt-mongodb](https://github.com/iamcarlosdaniel/basic-notes-app-layered-javascript-express-jwt-mongodb).

 > [!NOTE]
 > All fields must be written strictly in lowercase, avoiding special characters or spaces.